 While tall buildings provide opportunities to reduce building coverage and create aesthetically impressive developments, they have unique characteristics that must be evaluated on a case-by-case basis to identify and mitigate potential negative impacts on surrounding uses and the provision of town services.
-For these reasons, the Commission may allow the construction of a building with a height between 60 and 80 feet, provided that the Commission determines that:
+For these reasons, and with the exception of Section 8.6.E(3), the Commission may allow the construction of a building with a height between 60 and 80 feet, provided that the Commission determines that:

-(1) the building is located at least 100 feet from a residential or AG Zone;
+- (1) the building is located at least 100 feet from a residential or AG Zone; - (2) the proposed development is served by streets with adequate capacity; - (3) at least 75% of all exterior walls shall be of glass, brick, or a combination thereof; and

-- (2) the proposed development is served by streets with adequate capacity; - (3) at least 75% of all exterior walls shall be of glass, brick, or a combination thereof; and - (4) the layout of the site shall either allow fire apparatus to access all areas of all floors and the roof or allow fire apparatus to access some point of each floor and the roof with the building built to high-rise standards.
+(4) the layout of the site shall either allow fire apparatus to access all areas of all floors and the roof or allow fire apparatus to access some point of each floor and the roof with the building built to high-rise standards.